totem-tech/documentation/crowdsale-docs/crowdsale-how-to.md

 **In order to contribute to the Crowdsale Contributors must register using the Registration Form in Totem Live App.**

-The Totem Live App also operates a Contributions Module that allows Contributors to track the progress of their payments and distributions of the XTX currency.
+The Totem Live App also operates a Contributions Module that allows Contributors to track the progress of their payments and distributions of the TOTEM currency.

 > Use this link to register and to connect to the Contributions Module.
 You can return at any time.